Norgate Data Updater Tools

 Running a Task

-You can run an Export Task manually at any time.
-Open the Export Task Manager, tick the relevant task (or tick several tasks) and then click "Run".
+To run an Export task, open the Export Task Manager, tick the relevant task (or tick several tasks) and then click "Run".

 Editing a Task